-In 2018, revelations about children being kept in cages catapulted migrant detention centres into the headlines.
-With immigration still proving an inflammatory topic around the world, charming docudrama The Infiltrators tells the story of the undocumented immigrants who didn't try to break out of a detention centre -- they wanted to get in.
+In 2018, revelations about children being kept in cages catapulted migrant detention centers into the headlines.
+With immigration still proving an inflammatory topic around the world, charming docudrama The Infiltrators tells the story of the undocumented immigrants who didn't try to break out of a detention center -- they wanted to get in.

 Campaigner Marco Saavedra walked up to border officers to ask about a friend.
 The border officer couldn't resist joining the dots and detained Saavedra for lacking papers.
 Later Viridiana Martinez did the same.
-Both were thrown into Florida's Broward Transitional Center, where they began spreading the word.
+Both were thrown into Florida's Broward Transitional Center -- where their real mission began.

-The real Marco and Viri narrate the story in straight-to-camera interviews.
+The actual real-life Marco and Viri narrate their story in straight-to-camera interviews.
 We also see them setting about their mission in footage shot at the time by the NIYA.
-So far, so traditional for a documentary.
+So far, so traditional, for a documentary.

-But you may've spotted the obvious limitation on this method of telling the story -- once they step inside the detention centre, the cameras can't follow.
-So directors Alex Rivera and Cristina Ibarra switch to dramatised reconstructions for this part of the tale.
+But you may have spotted the obvious limitation on this method of telling the tale -- once they step inside the detention center, the cameras can't follow.
+So directors Alex Rivera and Cristina Ibarra switch to dramatised reconstructions for these segments.

 The Infiltrators introduces us to people from Mexico, Venezuela, the Congo and all over the world.
 Each of them has been snatched up by immigration officials and deposited in orange jumpsuits in South Florida's Broward Transitional Center.
 It's there that Marco and Viri get themselves locked up.

 The migrants held in Broward hadn't committed a crime, so they weren't entitled to a lawyer, a trial or even a sentence.
-Stuck in Kafkaesque limbo as they waited to see a judge or be shackled and put on a plane, some of them found their stay in the detention centre stretching from months to years.
-But this is more than a bureaucratic nightmare: The detention centre is run by private prison company Geo Group, setting the tired and poor to work for a dollar a day.
+Stuck in Kafkaesque limbo as they waited to see a judge or be shackled and put on a plane, some of them found their imprisonment in the detention center stretching from months to years.
+But this is more than a bureaucratic nightmare: The detention center is run by private prison company Geo Group, setting the tired and poor to work for a dollar a day.

 So Marco and Viri secretly begin handing out the phone number of the NIYA.
 The activists, spearheaded by charismatic Mohammad Abdollahi, help the detainees' families campaign for their release.